acs-web-tech/foss2025/readme.md

 - The function `cosineSimilarity(vector1, vector2)` computes the similarity score between two vectors.
 - Higher similarity scores indicate more relevant matches.

+### Use Cases
+- Search Engines: Improve search relevance by finding the most similar documents.
+- Plagiarism Detection: Compare text similarity in academic or legal cases.
+- Semantic Text Matching: Match job descriptions with resumes.

+## Addtional Benfit
+- Data retrieval from disk storage is generally slower compared to retrieval from RAM.
+The Latent Search Library enhances performance by storing data in-memory (RAM), enabling significantly faster access and processing times might differ upto the size the data.
+-
+### For Developers
+- Extend Functionality: Modify the tokenization, stop-word removal, or similarity computation.
+- Integrate with APIs: Connect the library to web applications for real-time text comparison.
+- Enhance NLP Pipelines: Use in combination with machine learning models for semantic understanding.

 This approach enhances document similarity, making information retrieval more efficient.

 ### Our outcome
-  - We are able match sentences based on thier tokenized distance between each , the user input and the data's in the dataset which achived 56% of evaluation score without a embedding model involvement and with less expensive NLP Algorithms
+  -  Match sentences based on thier tokenized distance between each , the user input and the data's in the dataset which achived 56% of evaluation score without a embedding model involvement and with less expensive NLP Algorithms

 ### License

-- This project is licensed under the [MIT License](LICENSE).
+- This project is licensed under the [GPL License](LICENSE).
 - You are free to use, modify, and distribute this software under the terms of the MIT license.